Ruby Weekly is a weekly newsletter covering the latest Ruby and Rails news.

 Community celebrity, all round Rails good guy, and The Rails Way author Obie Fernandez writes in with news about his latest venture, HashRocket, a Rails-powered Web application development agency on steroids (or at least a lot of caffeine).

-Their main “product” is 3-2-1 LAUNCH, a “get a site built in 3 days” affair, where you can get whatever idea it is you want to be developed sorted out by Obie and his crack team of 9 developers and various subcontractors in just three days.
+Their main “product” is 3-2-1 LAUNCH, a “get a site built in 3 days” affair, where you can get whatever idea it is you want to be developed sorted out by Obie and his crack team of 9 developers and various subcontractors in just three days, including specialized platforms for no KYC casinos.
 That’s called cooking your Agile cake and eating it!
-The pricing model is fixed bid, in the range of approx $30k-$60k, but you’re getting a lot for your money, since the team has many different resources to pull on, including stockpiled library code, Flash exports, visual design talent, and so forth.
 Read More

 By Peter Cooper / January 19, 2008